-Here’s a roundup of resources that fall into 5 main categories that any designer can use to make sure they remain inspired, challenged and most of all connect, as we all are sociable human beings by nature.
+Here’s a roundup of resources that fall into 5 main categories that any remote designer can use to make sure they remain inspired, challenged and most of all connect, as we all are sociable human beings by nature.

 Hundreds of companies are using Slack to organise and facilitate how their employees communicate daily.
 But whether or not the company you work for uses Slack, you can still use it to connect and stay in touch with other designers.
 The best part is that anyone can join and take part in discussions that range from events, best practises and inspiration across industries.
 Slack is available on the web, desktop, ios and android.

 Designers and researchers from around the world discussing user experience

 - Product Tribes

 A community-driven effort to make web accessibility easier

 - Content + UX